LadySerena/dbus-api/README.md

     - required if `DBUS_API_TLS_ENABLED=true` path to the public key of the certificate
 - DBUS_API_TLS_KEY_PATH
     - required if `DBUS_API_TLS_ENABLED=true` path to the private key of the certificate

+gcp metadata

+dbus-secret-name - name of secret containing the htpasswd formated auth file in secrets manager

+service-name - name of the systemd service to manage via rest api

+tls-secret-name - name of secret containing the tls private key in secrets manager

+tls-cert - contains the corresponding public key to the tls private key